Self-employed mediator, professional supervisor and trainer

-Research interests: unpublished but available research papers completed for academic quals, and for AMINZ conference presentation and trainings.
+Research interests: unpublished but available research papers and theses completed for post graduate quals, and for AMINZ conference presentation and trainings in the areas of;

 Family mediation: mediating in a family violence context; intake and screening procedures; victim-offender mediation in the context of family violence; cultural issues in family mediation; evaluation of mediation practice and programmes; the children's voice in family mediation; the practice of elder mediation in NZ.

-Supervision, family/relationship, workplace, restorative justice, community groups, education, health and disability, community consultation, research.
+Supervision, family/relationship, workplace, restorative justice, education, health and disability, community consultation, research.